wslh-bio/augur-nf/README.md

   config                   Path to Auspice config file

 optional arguments:
-  --output  <output_path>  Path to ouput directory, default "augur_results".
+  --output  <output_path>  Path to ouput directory, default "augur_results" --threads                Number of threads to use during alingment, default 1 --filter  <path_to_file> Filter out a list of sequences --group_by               What metadata column to group sequences by, default "country year month" (use with --filter) --seq_per_group          Number of sequences per group (use with --filter and --seq_per_group) --traits                 Perform ancestral reconstruction of a trait, default true --columns                What metadata column(s) to use for ancestral reconstruction, default "region country" (use with --trait)
-  --filter  <path_to_file> Filter out a list of sequences --group_by               What metadata column to group sequences by, default "country year month" (use with --filter) --seq_per_group          Number of sequences per group (use with --filter and --seq_per_group) --traits                 Perform ancestral reconstruction of a trait --columns                What metadata column(s) to use for ancestral reconstruction (use with --trait) --<process_name>_addn    Any additional parameters for each Augur process
+  --<process_name>_addn    Any additional parameters for each Augur process
 ```